 The guiding principles describe the science-based requirements (or definition) of sustainable development - what Masset will need to achieve in the very long-term to create a sustainable community.
-The guiding principles are embedded within the goals to ensure they remain top of mind in decision-making within each focus area.
+The guiding principles are embedded within the goals on the next page to ensure they remain top of mind in decision-making within each focus area.